What is a work rating?

 - complete this Change your individual work rating form.

-If your application is accepted by the Insurer, we’ll confirm your new individual work rating and the new cost of your cover in writing.
+If your application for a White Collar or Professional individual work rating is accepted by the Insurer, we’ll confirm your new individual work rating and the new cost of your cover in writing.

-Your individual work rating will be checked by the Insurer if you make a claim, and if they decide you weren’t eligible for the work rating you applied for, you may have to pay the difference in insurance costs and your work rating may change.
+Your work rating will be checked by the Insurer if you make a claim.
+If they decide you weren’t eligible for the work rating you applied for (based on your circumstances at the time you applied to change your work rating), you may have to pay the difference in insurance costs and your work rating may change.